NCBI-Hackathons/HaploCravat/README.md

 ## Goals

-* Support variant input via dbSNP identifiers (rsids)
+* We will add functionality for variant input via dbSNP identifiers (rsids).
-* Enable haplotype phasing as an optional pre-processing step
+* For users that have run GATK ReadBackedPhasing, the tool will now automatically generate haplotype block annotations.
 * Module to generate short sequences to be used in MPRA

 ## Dependencies